-We have audited the accompanying statement of net assets available for benefits of Rent-A-Center East, Inc. Retirement Savings Plan for Puerto Rico Employees (the Plan) as of December 31, 2021, and the related notes (collectively referred to as the financial statements).
-In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of Rent-A-Center East, Inc. Retirement Savings Plan for Puerto Rico Employees as of December 31, 2021, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying statement of net assets available for benefits of Rent-A-Center, Inc. 401(k) Retirement Savings Plan (the Plan) as of December 31, 2021, and the related notes (collectively referred to as the financial statements).
+In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of Rent-A-Center, Inc. 401(k) Retirement Savings Plan as of December 31, 2021, in conformity with accounting principles generally accepted in the United States of America.